aashish-mehta/knowledge-host/content/Projects/Masters Dissertation/Report Sections/Methods/Creating the initial model.md

 ## Inlet and outlet models

 The inlet domain represented the flow upon entering the inlet windows in the [[NeoVAD]].
-The outlet domain represented flow leaving the [[diffuser]] towards the outflow tube and the [[aorta]].
+The outlet domain represented flow leaving the [[diffuser]] towards the outflow tube and the [[Aorta]].
 Both the inlet and outlet domains were modelled as simple tubes using [[Ansys Design Modeller]] and meshed using the Ansys mesh module.
 It was assumed that the cross-section of these domains was annular, as if a shaft were passed through the entire geometry.

 ![[neovad-inlet-outlet-models.png|center|desc]] The inlet (left) and outlet (right) geometries in Design Modeller.